wjsgus95/wjsgus95.github.io/docs/_posts/2020-11-09-dive-into-hash-table.md

 ### Approach 1: Chaining

 This is the most common approach to solving hash collision.
-The idea is when hash collision happens, you the colliding keys together in the same slot in array anyway.
+The idea is when hash collision happens, you put the colliding keys together in the same slot anyway.
 To do so, array stores containers called **buckets**.
 When you find the right bucket for given key, you are expected to traverse through the bucket looking for the value. **Buckets are typically implemented with a linked list**.
 Code below is an example.

 ```python
 from typing import Callable